bilalyasin1616/braintree-integration/README.md

 6) Hopefully you are ready to go =D

 If you find any issue report it via issues section.
 I will try to keep the code updated.

-P.S: I have add code via browser so don't judge me by the commits :p